inertialsense/inertial-sense-sdk/ExampleProjects/Ascii/README.md

 ## Summary

 That covers all the basic functionality you need to set up and talk to <a href="https://inertialsense.com">InertialSense</a> products.
-If this doesn't cover everything you need, feel free to reach out to us on the <a href="https://github.com/inertialsense/InertialSenseSDK">InertialSenseSDK</a> github repository, and we will be happy to help.
+If this doesn't cover everything you need, feel free to reach out to us on the <a href="https://github.com/inertialsense/InertialSenseSDK">InertialSenseSDK</a> GitHub repository, and we will be happy to help.